nicholaspretorius/cloud-nd-microservices-1/README.md

 Kubernetes deployments require your containers to be located in a registry, as such, you need to push your containers to a registry, such as Docker Hub, AWS ECR (Elastic Container Registry) or similar.
 In order to do so, you need to name your local image with the name of your registry and tag it.
 Then push the image to the registry.

+*Note: When pushing to GitHub, Travis CI builds the images and pushes them to DockerHub.
+You do not need to manually push to DockerHub, the commands below are notes on how to do them manually*

-*Note: The registry used needs to be the prefix of the tagged image, for example: registryname/imagename:tagname.
+*Docker Repository Note: The registry used needs to be the prefix of the tagged image, for example: registryname/imagename:tagname.
 This is how Docker knows which registry to push to.*

 *Docker can push to any registry it has been logged into.
 You can check these registries by looking at the "auth" contents in the config.json file in `~/.Docker/config.json`.*